 Team Sonic Racing

-A game that is so novel, or so reliant on deconstruction or meta-narrative, that it is polarising.
-Generally, people who like weird experimental games will enjoy it, while people who don’t like them won’t.
+Games that are so novel, or so reliant on deconstruction or meta-narrative, that they are polarising.
+Generally, eople who like weird indie games /art games will enjoy them, while people who don’t like them won’t.

 While I’m often the person my friends and family call upon for technical support for Windows, Android, or things on the internet, I have little experience with the Apple ecosystem.
 But when my friend Josh told me about his sudden and confusing issue with Final Cut Pro X, I was so intrigued that I had to investigate.
 We eventually figured it out, and I got a crash-course in OSX as well.